The best apps for an ungoogled Android smartphone

 Once the client is downloaded, you will have to allow app installs from third party sources in your smartphone settings (you will get a pop-up) and then install it.

 Contrary to what you can find on the Play Store, the apps available on F-Droid are almost all developed by individuals or non-profit organisations.
-Moreover, the software sources are open, and all the applications are free (but the associated economic model relies on donations from the community, let’s not forget it).
+Moreover, the software sources are open, and all the apps are free (but the associated economic model relies on donations from the community, let’s not forget it).

 One of the drawbacks is the lack of a recommendation algorithm or popularity metrics to quickly identify applications you might like.
 Apps on F-Droid are classified in categories and that’s about it.